Conlan vs Walsh Result: Walsh Wins, Conlan Retires

 Michael Conlan Tale of the Tape and Recent Form:

 Conlan is one of the most recognisable figures in Irish boxing — a 2016 Olympic bronze medallist whose amateur career was defined by the notorious robbery against Vladimir Nikitin in Rio that sent him into the professional ranks.
 As a pro he has twice fallen short at world level against Leigh Wood and Luis Alberto Lopez.
 Another loss against Gill in December 2023, he was stopped at home as a heavy favourite and was the hardest to take.
 He has since rebuilt with two wins, including the Bateson TKO in Dublin that handed him the WBC International belt last September.
+Check our boxing schedule for all upcoming fight dates.
 The honest concern heading into this fight is his chin, all three pro losses came by stoppage and Walsh is arriving specifically to test it.

 Kevin Walsh Tale of the Tape and Recent Form: